-This is a super simple slow cooker bone-in turkey breast recipe you can make any night of the week and any time of the year.
-The small size makes it perfect for the two-person household.
+This is a super simple slow cooker bone-in turkey half breast recipe you can make any night of the week and any time of the year.
+The small size makes it perfect for a two-person household.
 If I’m going to family or friends’ home for Thanksgiving dinner I’ll slow cook a turkey breast the night before.
 Now I’m not missing out on leftovers and can have cold turkey sandwiches the next day.